The warm weather of the summer months is usually the worst time of year in the fight against insects.

 VA Guidance on possible connection to Gulf War Syndrome is not causal but does recommend not putting both on the skin and not spraying DEET on Permethrin treated clothing.
 Use the DEET wipes and Permethrin treated clothing for best practice unless you find new info.

-This subject and much more are addressed in our Utility Training Video available for rent or purchase to use in training your workers.
+This subject and much more are addressed in our Utility Training Video.
+You can rent or purchase these videos to use in training your workers.